VictoriaRaven/Database-Projects/README.md

 ## Information

 The Database projects with SQL and written reports in APA reserach format are based on the Relational-Database-Concepts-and-Applications class taken at UMGC.
-I will not upload other than the project as the rest is part of the course's answer keys.
-Under the copyright and policies of intellectual property for UMGC, I will only upload items that do not have an answer and it's my projects or assignments that require self-inspired invention.
+Thses are my projects for class Relational-Database-Concepts-and-Applications and applying them to the Guitar studio/movie store databases.
+I will not upload other than the project as the rest are part of the course's answer keys.
+Under the copyright and policies of intellectual property for UMGC, I will only upload items that do not have an answer key and it would mean my projects or assignments that require self-inspired invention.
 Read all comments in the code.

 ### Contact